gruns/the-mouse-is-lava/README.md

 #### Ctrl+B - Focus The First Visible Input Element

-`Ctrl+B` - Focus the first, or next, visible, interactable, and not-disabled `<input>` element in the visible page.
+`Ctrl+B` - Focuses the first, or next, visible, interactable, and not-disabled `<input>` element in the visible page.
 I.e. the first interactable `<input type="text">` element. `<textarea>` elements aren't supported yet, but will be.